solarsailer/matthieuoger.com/_posts/2015-04-25-wearables.md

 Having your itinerary directions given [to you by a few vibrations](http://daringfireball.net/linked/2015/04/23/apple-watch-user-guide)?
 That's great too.

 Having a full-fledged Twitter app on your wrist?
 Useless.
-Getting your Facebook likes instanly?
+Getting your Facebook likes instantly?
 Useless.[^4]

 <br />